By Lucy Gornall

 It's 3pm and you're desperate for a snack; perhaps a biscuit or some crisps.
 However, swapping instant energy foods for high protein versions, means you'll feel fuller for longer, which stops you reaching for calorific, unhealthy food.
 Next time you're in need try one of these high protein snacks...

-High protein snacks don’t only help with weight loss.
-Protein helps maintain muscle mass too, something which can often decline as we go through the menopause.
+There are so many benefits of protein powder and high-protein snacks.
+By filling you up and making you feel fuller for longer, they can help you with how to eat less and encourage weight loss.
+But, they don't only help with weight loss, they also help maintain muscle mass too, something which can often decline as we go through the menopause.
 Which means that these snacks are particualry great for women aged 50+

 High protein snacks to try